'Bomb cyclone': What to know about this kind of monster storm

-The massive nor’easter pummeling the East Coast has strengthened rapidly today, undergoing what's known as bombogenesis or "bombing out."
+A powerful blizzard is pummeling the Rockies and the Plains, undergoing what's known as bombogenesis or "bombing out."

 Interested in Weather?Add Weather as an interest to stay up to date on the latest Weather news, video, and analysis from ABC News.

-Dubbed a "bomb cyclone," the catchphrase was coined earlier this year as a nickname for another nor’easter back in early January.

 Bombogenesis -- or a "bomb cyclone" -- occurs when the pressure of a storm drops 24 millibars in 24 hours, or at the rate of 1 millibar per hour.
-(A millibar is a measure of atmospheric pressure inside a storm, telling meteorologists how strong or weak the storm system is).
+A millibar is a measure of atmospheric pressure inside a storm, telling meteorologists how strong or weak the storm system is.

-Current conditions at Abrams Hill in #Duxbury pic.twitter.com/dMcAVX9tjy— Duxbury Police (@Duxbury_Police) March 2, 2018
+Dozens of vehicles stranded on E Bromley Lane in Brighton this evening. pic.twitter.com/hPO0TjVLic— Chris Blake (@PhotogBlake) March 14, 2019

 It usually happens when a storm system moves over the warm waters of the western Atlantic Ocean and the Gulf Stream at the same time that arctic air moves in from behind.
-The Northeast coast of the United States experiences this at least once a year.

 The difference between the two air masses helps to strengthen the storm system, creating what's known as bombogenesis.